What Event Attendees Want (And How To Give It to Them)

 At an event with hundreds, if not thousands, of attendees it can be difficult to know who to meet and how to meet them.
 Digital profiles allow delegates to find people who may provide a positive connection.
 Profile options include: role title, industry experience, location, company, areas of interest and areas of expertise.

 Online chat channels are a great way to make an initial introduction or enquiry.
 It enables delegates to work out if a face-to-face meeting is likely to be beneficial.
 Accessible via an attendee’s mobile device the chat channel can also be used to hold group discussions about specific topics.

 If an event is holding networking specific sessions it’s important to get the right people to the right place.
 Mobile push notifications and alerts help remind event attendees that a networking session is coming up.
 The alert can also include time and location reminders.

 Although social media is the communication channel of choice for people outside events, it’s a different story inside an event.
 Only 42% of attendees are interested in connecting via social media.
 This is in contrast with over 70% who want to meet face-to-face.

 This doesn’t mean social media is redundant at an event.
 Different platforms can be used to promote specific sessions or chart trending topics.
 Social media can be used to pose interesting questions that can be discussed during face-to-face meetings.

-Once the event wraps it’s important to know how attendees felt about their event experience.
+Once the event wraps it’s important to know how event attendees felt about their experience.
 The best way to find out, of course, is to ask them.
 But at the end of a conference, when attendees are gearing up to go home, getting a reasonable number to complete paper based surveys may be a challenge.

 Making the feedback process quick and easy will increase the number of survey returns.
-Around 80% of attendees will provide feedback if the process is simple.
+Around 80% of event attendees will provide feedback if the process is simple.

 Offering a digital survey form that can be submitted online will increase completions.
 Limiting the number of questions and focusing on the really important issues will also help boost survey returns.